 Chemical Peels

-Peels can be done as an individual treatment or in a step to an individual treatment plan.
+Peels can be performed as an individual treatment or as a step in an individual treatment plan.
 Chemical peels can be performed on the face, neck, hands, and back.

-• Treat certain types of acne, softens congestion
+• Treat certain types of acne and soften congestion.

 How Are Chemical Peels Performed?

 The skin is thoroughly cleansed with an agent that removes excess oils.
 One or more chemical solutions, such as glycolic acid, trichloroacetic acid (TCA), salicylic acid, or lactic acid, are applied to the skin.
 These applications produce a controlled wound, enabling new, regenerated skin to appear.
-After the peel our licensed esthetician will perform extractions to remove any white heads, black heads or mila on the face.
+After the peel, our licensed esthetician will perform extractions to remove any whiteheads, blackheads, or milia on the face.
 Then a mask is applied to reduce redness and to help hydrate the skin.
-And a quick massage with different serums and moisturizes finish off this experience.
-Chchemical Peel Zap laser MedSpa
+Lastly, a quick massage with different serums and moisturizers finishes this experience.

 Preparing for a Chemical Peel